 In the interim, a dozen motivational interviewing trainings for up to 720 individuals have been scheduled for this summer.
 ORN is providing facilitators from UCLA to train CCHCS staff across many disciplines within their 10,000 plus workforce.
 Those being trained include physicians, advanced practice providers, nurses and social workers.
 The goal is to provide these professionals the skills necessary to elicit change talk from clients with low levels of readiness for change, which, in turn, helps increase motivation levels and moves clients towards action in addressing their substance use issues.

 ORN will continue to track the progress of this initiative so others can learn and take away best practices.
-To learn more about how the ORN can help you address your local needs for education and training, submit a request at opioidresponsenetwork.org/SubmitTARequest.aspx.
+To learn more about how the ORN can help you address your local needs for education and training, submit a TA request.
 All requests will be responded to within one business day.

 ORN was created to address prevention, treatment, and recovery of opioid use disorder (OUD) and is funded by the Substance Abuse and Mental Health Services Administration STR-TA grant.